Paul-Browne/Web-Design-Resources/README.md

 ##### Stock photography

-images you an use for free
+images you can use for free

 * [the stocks](http://thestocks.im/)
 * [unsplash](https://unsplash.com/)